 Cliff soon took on an A & R role for the label, and brought a young Bob Marley to Kong’s attention.
 Like Cliff, Marley would record his first single: “One Cup of Coffee” (backed by “Judge Not”) for the Beverly’s label.
 Cliff’s first hit, “Miss Jamaica” would also emerge from the label.

 Throughout the 1960s, Kong kept recording many leading Jamaican artists from ska to reggae through rocksteady, including Desmond Dekker, Toots & the Maytals, & John Holt.
 A shrewd businessman, Kong was one of the original shareholders in Chris Blackwell’s Island Records (with Blackwell and Australian Graeme Goodall).

 Starting in 1963, Kong began licensing ska recordings to Blackwell for release in the UK on Island’s Black Swan imprint.
 When Blackwell bought out the shares of the other two in 1967, Kong and Goodall teamed up to form the Pyramid label in the UK for the successful release of Kong’s rocksteady and early reggae productions.
-Pyramid folded in 1969, but Kong’s string of success in the UK continued with viagra for her another legendary label, Trojan Records.
+Pyramid folded in 1969, but Kong’s string of success in the UK continued with another legendary label, Trojan Records.